PreciousU/preciousu.github.io/README.md

 - Assisted in automated cash and procurement approval workflows

 **Outcome**: Improved collaboration and workflow efficiency across departments.

+### 🌐 TN&Masters Website
+Championed the content structure and delivery of the TN&Masters corporate website, ensuring clear messaging, engaging layout, and alignment with brand goals.

+**Outcome**: Delivered a clean, professional site that elevated the company’s digital presence and clarified its service offerings.

 ## 🚀 What I’m Exploring Now
 Post-Oilserv, I’m deepening my skills in **cloud computing** and building a portfolio of personal and enterprise-focused projects.